Here is a bargain stock you should look at : Enerplus Corporation (ERF)

 Enerplus Corporation (NYSE:ERF) trade information

-Despite being -1.61% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the ERF stock price touched $2.0123 or saw a rise of 9.06%.
-Year-to-date, Enerplus Corporation shares have moved -74.33%, while the 5-day performance has seen it change -10.73%.
-Over the past 30 days, the shares of Enerplus Corporation (NYSE:ERF) have changed -1.61%.
-Short interest in the company has seen 6.04 Million shares shorted with days to cover at 4.72.
+Sporting 1.08% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Nov 03 when the ERF stock price touched $1.98 or saw a rise of 5.05%.
+Year-to-date, Enerplus Corporation shares have moved -73.63%, while the 5-day performance has seen it change -1.05%.
+Over the past 30 days, the shares of Enerplus Corporation (NYSE:ERF) have changed 1.62%.
+Short interest in the company has seen 6.04 Million shares shorted with days to cover at 4.68.

-Wall Street analysts have a consensus price target for the stock at $3.64, which means that the shares’ value could jump 98.91% from current levels.
-The projected low price target is $2.62 while the price target rests at a high of $6.
-In that case, then, we find that the current price level is +227.87% off the targeted high while a plunge would see the stock lose 43.17% from current levels.

 Enerplus Corporation (ERF) estimates and forecasts